I am a Company Looking for Investors

 - Provide links to webinars and resources to support companies in the fundraising process.

-- After the AGRF, businesses will be provided with follow-on monitoring and potentially benefit from business advisory support
+- After the AGRF, businesses will be provided with follow-on monitoring and could potentially benefit from business advisory support.

 Agroplexi is a decentralized blockchain backed economy that is catalyzing financial inclusion for farmers in emerging markets.
 Agroplexi leverages distributed ledger technologies to offer farmers peer to peer (P2P) wallet to store, send, and receive funds.
 It also provides an innovative platform for farmers to access affordable financing and assists farmers and cooperative societies to automate records for financial management.